Developer: Irem Publisher: Irem Release: 04/28/89 Genre: Platformer

 In the land of 2d platformers Castlevania has always been one of the most unique series around.
 Even to this day there aren’t many games that intentionally gimp their main character and design around those limitations.
 While it was frustrating I (almost) wouldn’t change a thing.
 Not many games tried to imitate that style of platforming, with good reason of course.
 In Japan Holy Diver was one of the most blatant clones around.
 It has its differences of course but it really is a bit shameless.
 Unfortunately it copies some of the worst aspects of Castlevania, and not in a good way which affects its quality overall.

-With the number of heavy metal references in the story it is safe to say music played a heavy inspiration in the game’s creation.
+With the number of heavy metal references in the story it is safe to say music was a heavy inspiration in the game’s creation.
 In the year 666 the Black Slayer, king of the underworld envelops the world in darkness and weakened is guardians, the King Crimson family.
 It is up to Randy to retrieve the five emblem seals belonging to his family and using them to defeat the Black Slayer.
 Holy Diver was scheduled for a US release at one point and even had a few previews in gaming publications.
 But it eventually disappeared.
 Much like Jojo’s Bizarre Adventure I would imagine possible lawsuits over its references probably played a factor in its cancellation.

 There were many games that looked similar to Castlevania such as 8 Eyes and the underrated Master System classic Master of Darkness.
 But none have been as shameless as this.
 Randy’s sprite is a monochromatic Trevor Belmont with a cape.
 Luckily in terms of gameplay the two aren’t so similar.
 For one you don’t have a weapon.
 Instead your primary attack is a multi-directional short range fireball.
-There are no secondary weapons either, just items to refill health and mp for magic.
+There are no secondary weapons either, just items to refill health and MP for magic.

 You won’t find candles filled with items but you do have an edge: magic.
 Throughout this adventure you gain numerous spells necessary for progress.
 The default attack is efficient but not ideal.
 Twin fire is the first addition, a slighter stronger attack that uses so little mp you can use it as the default.
 Blizzard is the most important.
 It not only freezes enemies in place but also lava and water, creating platforms to progress.
 Breaker travels in a straight line and is powerful.
 Thunder and overdrive see less due to their cost.
 At the onset magic points are very limited making its use conservative.
 By the midpoint your maximum is high enough that it becomes an essential element of the game.